 Heat Pump – A vapor-compression refrigeration device that includes a reversing valve and optimized heat exchangers so that the direction of heat flow is reversed in order to transfer heat from one location to another using the physical properties of an evaporating and condensing fluid known as a refrigerant.

-Heating Seasonal Performance Factor (HSPF) – A standardized measure of heat pump efficiency, based on the total heating output of a heat pump, in Btu, divided by the total electric energy input, in watt-hours, under test conditions specified by the Air Conditioning and Refrigeration Institute Standard 210/240.
+Heating Seasonal Performance Factor (HSPF) – A standardized measure of Heat Pump efficiency, based on the total heating output of a Heat Pump, in Btu, divided by the total electric energy input, in Watt-hours, under test conditions specified by the Air Conditioning and Refrigeration Institute Standard 210/240.

 Improved Home Model – The energy features and standard operating conditions of a home after an Existing Home Retrofit has been accomplished to improve the energy performance of the home.

-Index Adjustment Design – a home design comprising 2-stories and 3 bedrooms with conditioned floor area of 2,400 ft2 used to determine the percentage improvement over the Energy Rating Reference Home for the purposes of determining the Index Adjustment Factor that is applied to the Rated Home.
+Index Adjustment Design (IAD) – A home design comprising 2-stories and 3 Bedrooms with Conditioned Floor Area of 2,400 ft2 used to determine the percentage improvement over the Energy Rating Reference Home for the purposes of determining the Index Adjustment Factor that is applied to the Rated Home.

-Index Adjustment Factor – a value calculated using the percentage improvement of the Index Adjustment Design to determine the impact of home size, number of bedrooms and number of stories on the Energy Rating Index of the Rated Home.
+Index Adjustment Factor (IAF) – A value calculated using the percentage improvement of the Index Adjustment Design to determine the impact of home size, number of Bedrooms and number of stories on the Energy Rating Index of the Rated Home.

-Infiltration – The inadvertent exchange of outdoor and indoor air through small cracks and penetrations in home enclosures driven by pressure differences between the indoor and outdoor environment.
+Infiltration – The exchange of outdoor and indoor air through small cracks and penetrations in home enclosures driven by pressure differences between the indoor and outdoor environment.

-Infiltration Volume – The sum of the Conditioned Space Volume and Unconditioned Space Volume in the dwelling unit, minus the volume of:
+Infiltration Volume – The sum of the Conditioned Space Volume and additional adjacent volumes in the Dwelling Unit that meet the following criteria:

-• Floor cavities that have Unconditioned Space Volume both above and below,

-• Unconditioned wall cavities,

-• Attics,

-• Vented crawlspaces,

-• Garages,
+• Crawlspaces and floor assemblies above crawlspaces, when the access doors or hatches between the crawlspace and Conditioned Space Volume are open during the enclosure airtightness test,

+• Attics, when the access doors or access hatches between the attic and Conditioned Space Volume are open during the enclosure airtightness test,

-• Basements, where the door between the basement and Conditioned Space Volume is closed during enclosure air leakage testing, and,
+• Basements and floor assemblies above basements, where the doors between the basement and Conditioned Space Volume are open during the enclosure airtightness test.

-• Thermally isolated sunrooms.

 In-Plant Inspection Agency (IPIA) – A third-party agency designated by the U.S. Department of Housing and Urban Development (HUD) to ensure the construction quality of manufactured housing.

-Internal Gains – The heat gains within a home attributable to lights, people, and miscellaneous equipment.
+Internal Gains – The heat gains within a home attributable to lights, people, hot water tanks, equipment, appliances and Miscellaneous Energy Loads internal to the Conditioned Space Volume.

-International Energy Conservation Code (IECC) – The model code for building energy conservation as promulgated by the International Code Council.
+International Energy Conservation Code (IECC) – The model building energy efficiency code as promulgated by the International Code Council.

+KBtu – One thousand British Thermal Units (Btu).

-Kilowatt-hour (kWh) – One thousand Watt-Hours (see also Watt-Hour); approximately equal to 3412 Btu.
+Kilowatt-Hour (kWh) – One thousand Watt-Hours (see also Watt-Hour); approximately equal to 3412 Btu.

 Latent Energy – Energy associated with the amount of moisture vapor in the air.
-The term refers to moisture vapor that is added to an indoor space by Internal Gains, a humidifier or by outdoor air introduced to the indoor space or to moisture vapor that is removed from an indoor space by air conditioning, ventilation or dehumidification (see also Sensible Energy.)
+The term refers to moisture vapor that is added to an indoor space by Internal Gains, a humidifier or by outdoor air introduced to the indoor space or to moisture vapor that is removed from an indoor space by air conditioning, ventilation or dehumidification (see also Sensible Energy).

-MBtu – One million British thermal units (Btu)

 Manual J – The procedures published by the Air Conditioning Contractors of America (ACCA) used to estimate the heating and air conditioning loads of homes.

+MBtu – One million British Thermal Units (Btu).

-Minimum Rated Features – The characteristics of the building elements which are the basis for the calculation of end use loads and energy consumption for the purpose of a home energy rating, and which are evaluated by home energy raters in order to collect the data necessary to create a home energy rating using an Approved Software Rating Tool.
+Minimum Rated Features – The characteristics of the building elements which are the basis for the calculation of end use loads and energy consumption for the purpose of an Energy Rating, and which are evaluated by Certified Raters or Approved Inspectors, in accordance with the on-site inspection procedures described in Appendix B, in order to collect the data necessary to create an Energy Rating using an Approved Software Rating Tool.